trungdv-fabbi/trungdv-fabbi/README.md

 - Partly cloudy +24°C 69% ↖8km/h

 ## 🌟 Quote of the day:
-The opposite of courage in our society is not cowardice... it is conformity.
+The best answer to anger is silence.
--Earl Nightingale
+-Marcus Aurelius